-- The Quay Climbing Centre in Exeter – open from April 2021
+- The Quay Climbing Centre in Exeter – open seven days a week

-- Clip N’ Climb Plymouth – open from 22 May
+- Clip N’ Climb Plymouth – open Tuesdays and Thursday to Sundays

-- The Wall in the Hall – open from May
+- The Wall in the Hall – check Facebook page for opening information

 If the rain is pouring why not challenge your family to a bowling contest.
 Here’s where you’ll find bowling in Devon:

 Bowling in Plymouth

 - Tenpin Plymouth – open seven days a week

 - Tenpin Exeter – open seven days a week

 - AMF Bowling Torquay – open seven days a week